usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 *This section is normative.*

-An assertion used for authentication is a packaged set of attribute values or attribute claims about or associated with an authenticated subscriber that is passed from the IdP to the RP in a federated identity system.
-Assertions contain a variety of information, including assertion metadata, attribute values and attribute claims about the subscriber, and other information that the RP can leverage, such as restrictions, and expiration time.
+An assertion used for authentication is a packaged set of attribute values or attribute references about or associated with an authenticated subscriber that is passed from the IdP to the RP in a federated identity system.
+Assertions contain a variety of information, including assertion metadata, attribute values and attribute references about the subscriber, and other information that the RP can leverage, such as restrictions, and expiration time.
 While the primary function of an assertion is to authenticate the user to an RP, the information conveyed in the assertion can be used by the RP for a number of use cases, for example, authorization or personalization of a website.
 This guideline does not restrict RP use cases nor the type of protocol or data payload that is used to federate an identity, provided the chosen solution meets all mandatory requirements contained herein.

-Assertions MAY represent only an authentication event, or MAY also represent attribute values and attribute claims regarding the subscriber.
+Assertions MAY represent only an authentication event, or MAY also represent attribute values and attribute references regarding the subscriber.

 All assertions SHALL include the following assertion metadata: